9 Delicious High Protein Lunch Ideas

-Ideally, your lunch should have about 20-30 grams of protein, depending on your body size and goals.
+Ideally, your lunch should include 20–30 grams of protein, depending on your body size, activity level, and goals.
+The good news?
+Hitting that target doesn’t have to be complicated.

 #1: A Protein-Packed Smoothie

-If you work at home and have access to your blender all day, or you bring a to-go lender like BlendJet to your place of work, you can blend together a protein-packed smoothie for lunch.
+If you work from home and have access to a blender, you can easily blend a protein-packed smoothie for lunch.

-Smoothies are truly a blank canvas where your own customization and personalization can take over based on the ingredients you have available and your flavor preferences.
+Smoothies are a blank canvas where you can customize and personalize them based on the ingredients you have available and your flavor preferences.

 Then, load up with fruits and veggies.